Extensions of the Deep Galerkin Method: Hamilton-Jacobi-Bellman Equations

 \section{Hamilton-Jacobi-Bellman Equations}

-In this section we consider applying a modified version of DGM to solving HJB equations in their primal form, i.e. in the form \\ In the PDE above we are interested in solving for the unknown value function $H$ and the unknown optimal feedback control $u^*$ both of which are defined on the region $[0,T] \times \Omega$ where $\Omega \subset \RR^d$.
+In this section we consider applying a modified version of DGM to solving HJB equations in their primal form, i.e. in the form

+In the PDE above we are interested in solving for the unknown value function $H$ and the unknown optimal feedback control $\vu^*$ both of which are defined on the region $[0,T] \times \Omega$ where $\Omega \subset \RR^d$.
 As discussed in the outset, it would be difficult to apply DGM directly to an HJB equation of this nature due to the optimization component that appears in the PDE.
 The typical approach for a na\"{i}ve application of DGM would be to solve for the optimal control in feedback form, substitute it back into the PDE and eliminate the optimization component, making it possible to apply DGM directly.
 However, such a simplification is not always feasible.
-Moreover, solving for the value function using DGM and then translating the output to obtain the optimal control may lead to unsatisfactory results due to possible instabilities that arise from the dependence of the optimal control on the derivatives of the value function.
+Moreover, solving for the value function using DGM and then translating the output to obtain the optimal control may lead to unsatisfactory results.
+This is due to possible instabilities that arise from the dependence of the optimal control on the derivatives of the value function.

 The alternative we propose to overcome these difficulties is a modification of the DGM algorithm inspired by the policy improvement algorithm (PIA) used in reinforcement learning which allows us to obtain a numerical solution for both the value function and the optimal control simultaneously.

 We begin by presenting a brief summary of PIA.
 Given a control in feedback form $u$, denote $\Ls^u H (t,\vx) = \Ls^{u(t,\vx)} H(t,\vx)$ and let $u_0$ be an initial control.
-Then for $n \geq 0$ the algorithm involves alternating between two steps: \begin{enumerate} \item Find a classical solution to the linear PDE
+Then for $n \geq 0$ the algorithm involves alternating between two steps: \begin{enumerate} \item Find (or approximate) a classical solution to the linear PDE

-for the fixed control $u_n$. \item Compute the policy improvement
+for the fixed control $\vu_n(t,\vx)$. \item Compute the policy improvement

-for the fixed value function $H^{u_n}$. \end{enumerate}
+for the fixed value function $H^{\vu_n}$. \end{enumerate}

 The convergence of PIA has been studied in several frameworks, e.g. \cite{jacka2017pia} and other references therein.
-In the case of stochastic control problems for continuous-time processes we have the following result: